OPENING HOURS: MON - FRI 10 - 4, SAT - SUN 10 - 2.

 ‘A new net was lately provided and the ground somewhat improved.
 The court however, is in a bad order, and the next heavy fall of rain should be taken advantage of to have it put in better condition.’

 1898 saw the first court at the Cambridge domain situated where the bowling club is now.
-The tennis and bowling clubs shared the same pavilion and it wasn’t until 1922 that the tennis club, having moved beyond the rose pergola, increased their courts to four.
+The tennis and bowling clubs shared the same pavilion and it was not until 1922 that the tennis club, having moved beyond the rose pergola, increased their courts to four.

 Researched and written by Eris Parker